espi/simple-dropbox/README.md

 ## Requirements

-- Python 3.x (Because we're not savages)
+- Python 3.x (Because, like I already said, we're not savages!)
 - Flask (For serving up our lovely web interface)
 - A sense of humour (Optional, but highly recommended)